petecheslock/handstack/README.md

 ## 🎉 Ready to Use!

-Once you complete the Firebase setup, your Handstack will be ready to host on GitHub Pages at zero cost.
+Once you complete the Firebase setup, your Handstack will be ready to host on Firebase at zero cost.
 The application will handle multiple concurrent rooms and real-time updates seamlessly.

 **Perfect for**: Classrooms, conferences, team meetings, workshops, and any event where you need organized hand raising!